josedv82/sportVU_NBA_Tracking/README.md

 *Look at peak demands for acceleration and speed for different periods of the game.
 Similar to this [study](https://pubmed.ncbi.nlm.nih.gov/26023738/)
 *Smoothing and resampling of data to minimise noise and help get more accurate calculations.

-### Limitatios
+### Limitations

-I didn't spend much time on this data, but some limitations I found were **1)** there are 25 data points per second, however there are different in time windows, which will affect the calculations of the above metrics.
-Looks like smoothing the time stamp and resampling afterwards may be required and **2)** the sportVU and play-by-play data do not perfectly aligned, meaning some plays are missing, which would limit the ability to calculate demands for a full game for example.
+I only spent an afternoon on this, but some limitations I found were **1)** there are 25 data points per second, however there seems to be some noisy time windows, which will affect the calculations of the above metrics.
+Looks like smoothing the time stamp and resampling afterwards may be required and **2)** the sportVU and play-by-play data do not perfectly align, meaning some plays are missing, which would limit the ability to calculate demands for a full game for example accurately.

 ### Added Image